-Course Title Innovation & Business Development Prerequisite: Juniors or Seniors Grade Level 11-12 Credit 1
+Course Title Grade Level Credit Innovation & Business Development 11-12 1

 This course will consist of a digital curriculum that a student will be guided through by a teacher.
 Components of the course may include the following: accounting, business law, business communication, Entrepreneurship, Microsoft for business, international business, management, and marketing.